PhDJsandboxaq/draft-joseph-batch-signatures/draft-ietf-batch-signatures.md

 --- abstract

-This document proposes a construction for batch signatures where a single, potentially expensive, "inner" digital signature authenticates a Merkle tree constructed from many messages.
+This document proposes a construction for batch signatures where a single, potentially expensive, "base" digital signature authenticates a Merkle tree constructed from many messages.

 --- middle